 Finally, you can add a personal touch to your social media bio and make it about your social media manager as opposed to the company.
 This way, people will feel that they’re interacting with a fellow person, and not with a faceless business.

 According to a survey by Clutch, 75% of people are likely to do business with a company that supports an issue important to them.

 Patagonia is a classic example of a brand built on taking a stand.
 They work to reduce their impact on the environment.

-Once the brand purpose is decided, the team should speak with employees, partners, and customers to find out their interests in social causes, King adds.
+Once the brand purpose is decided, the team should speak with employees, partners, and customers to find out their interests in social causes, King added.
 There can then be a balance between the brand purpose and the interests of the company’s stakeholders to decide on social causes to take a stand for.

-Your team should decide which aspects of corporate social responsibility are important based on the brand purpose -- it has to align with the purpose, according to King.
+Your team should decide which aspects of corporate social responsibility are important based on the brand purpose – it has to align with the purpose, according to King.
 Corporate social responsibility includes things like economic mobility, giving back to the community, or sustainability.

+“Brands should be very careful about adding their voice to social movements that might not be relevant,” he says.
 “When brands take a stand, there is always a risk of people disagreeing with or criticizing that view.
 When there is a disconnect between the brand’s purpose and a cause it supports, the risk increases.
 This is one reason why Gillette’s recent ‘The Best Men Can Be’ commercial saw backlash: it was a new stance for the brand to support.”

 After discussing your brand purpose and talking with company stakeholders, you can determine what social cause(s) to support.
 Over time, you can use this social cause in your marketing.

 In today’s busy world, engaging customers on social media can be a challenge.
 Your followers are always on-the-go and constantly exposed to huge amounts of content – which makes getting their attention (let alone engagement!) difficult.

 Yet, difficult doesn’t mean impossible.
 By learning about your audience, replying to their messages, and showing your brand personality, you can successfully establish a connection with your community and encourage them to interact with your brand.